equilibria-xyz/perennial-mono/README.md

 ## 🔐 Security

 - The perennial protocol is audited and insured by Sherlock.
+Audit reports are available in [packages/perennial/audits](packages/perennial/audits)
-- Un-discovered bugs may be reported to our bug bounty program through Immunifi.
+- Un-discovered bugs may be reported to our [bug bounty program through Immunefi](https://immunefi.com/bounty/perennial/).